Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Desktop_Interface.md

 ### Software Version

-The fourth icon from the left display the current webcampak version, clicking on the version will redirect to [Webcampak GitHub organization](https://github.com/Webcampak).
+The fourth icon from the left display the current Webcampak version, clicking on the version will redirect to [Webcampak GitHub organization](https://github.com/Webcampak).
 Mousing-over the version will display exact version of all Webcampak components:

 * __CORE__: Webcampak Core repository, contains mostly translations, installation assets, etc...
 * __UI__: Webcampak User Interface (Desktop, Dashboard)